ock666/Serpentcoin/README.md

    ```
    apt install python3-tk
    ```
+4. If you receive an error stating python cannot import Image, you may also need to install Pillow as a dependency for qrcode.
+    ```shell
+    pip3 -U install Pillow
+    ```
-4. Run blockchain.py to generate chain.json and wallet.json.
+5. Run blockchain.py to generate chain.json and wallet.json.
    ```sh
    python3 blockchain.py
    ```